The Tinnitus Therapy FAQ of Kevin Hogan, May 2019

 When you LIVE with severe tinnitus your motivation is much greater to find solutions than when you STUDY tinnitus.

-This is important because I believe mild tinnitus often is the brain simply filling in from a hearing deficit at certain and often specific frequencies.
+This is important (the difference between mild and severe) because I believe mild tinnitus often is the brain simply filling in from a hearing deficit at certain and often specific frequencies.
 This is the volume of tinnitus most frequently researched and studied in labs.
-But my office wasn’t a lab.
+But my office wasn’t and isn’t a lab.

-The perennial question is whether I will begin doing therapy again someday.
+The perennial question is whether I will be doing therapy with the general public again someday.
 As of today’s date, I have not, but it’s always possible in the future.
-I will probably take a few more teleconsults in 2018 and the same in 2019, then that will be it again for awhile.
+I take a few teleconsults in 2019 and might do the same in 2020, then that will be it again for awhile.

 Anyone who treats severe tinnitus as a disorder of the ear when testing shows nothing dramatically wrong with hearing (i.e. total deafness), will indeed fail in helping the person who suffers.